tillitis/tillitis-key1/doc/quickstart.md

 You are now ready to generate the FPGA bitstream (including building the standard firmware) and program it onto the flash memory of the USB stick.
 Note that this will give a default Unique Device Secret.
-If you want to personalize your TK1, see under Device personalization below first.
+If you want to personalize your TKey, see under Device personalization below first.

 The following should be run as your regular non-root user, but